IvailoAtsv/store-project/README.md

 1. image
 2. heading
 3. rating
-4.description
+4. description
-5.price
+5. price
-6.add to card button
+6. add to card button

 The rating is displayed using 5 stars, which dynamically change colors based on the rating recieved from the data array. some of the products have their price discounted, which i managed to do by adding the old price, colored in red and crossed, next to the new price.